Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day3/README.md

 Home Screen:

 * Home Screen is Designed
-* Home Screen smoothly Switches between the Home and Play Screen
+* Home Screen Smoothly Switches between the Home and Play Screen

 # What am I working on?